 Find Cheap Eats

-Assuming your stash of s'mores will dissipate — by bear or otherwise — and that you don't know which berries are poisonous, you must consider the cost of food for your foray into the wilderness.
+Assuming that your stash of s'mores will dissipate — by bear or otherwise — and that you don't know which berries are poisonous, you must consider the cost of food for your foray into the wilderness.
 Staying at a hostel with a kitchen or renting a cabin with cooking facilities makes for an economical way to enjoy your vacation, especially with family.
-The Denali Cabin in Alaska offers a kitchenette and three bedrooms near the entrance to Denali National Park for just $299.95 a night.
-The ability to fix a spaghetti dinner (when you talk about eating cheap, you're talking spaghetti) instead of paying the high meal prices in Alaska can save you some serious cash.

 Getting Where You're Going

 Finally, addressing the cost of transportation: seriously consider renting a convertible when touring majestic parks like the Cascades National Park or Big Bend.
 With an open roof, it's amazing how in touch with the countryside you'll feel with a panoramic view.
-Regardless of the type of car you use, there are a number of car rental deals (like this Enterprise sale) that can help you travel and take in the sights frugally.
+Regardless of the type of car you use, there are a number of car rental deals (like this one from Hotwire) that can help you travel and take in the sights frugally.